UnSmartest/GraphTheory_Group5_FinalProject/README.md

 # Mini Documentation

 ## To Do List
-1. In the initialize(), make sure duplicate inputs are not appended and then decrement the edgeCount
-2. Find a way to visualize the graph
+~~1.
+In the initialize(), make sure duplicate inputs are not appended and then decrement the edgeCount~~ ~~1.1 Yeah, scrap that, just assume the user doesn't do duplicate edges, just proceed with standard inputs~~ ~~2.
+Find a way to visualize the graph~~
 3. If possible, list the edges that overlap
 4. **IF SUPER POSSIBLE**, suggest changes to our current graph
+5. Make Presentation PPT/Canva

 ## Link to Canva (FP Proposal)
 https://www.canva.com/design/DAG4XHMYC4A/wiBz02iJiYRmIO4jYPUGBw/edit?utm_content=DAG4XHMYC4A&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

+## Link to Canva (FP Report)
+`Insert canva link here.`

 ## Reference
 https://informatika.stei.itb.ac.id/~rinaldi.munir/Matdis/2024-2025/Makalah/Makalah-IF1220-Matdis-2024%20(156).pdf